noiz23/programer2/OCPStudyGuide/README.md

     - Static methods are not part of the inmutable object pattern y getter methods are not required to be marked synchronized.
 -------Review Questions
     - A design pattern is focused on solving a specific commonly occurring problem.
+    - Design principles are often applied throughout an application, whereas design patterns are applied to solve specific problems.
+    - Design principles and design patterns tend to produce code that is easier to maintain and easier for other developers to read.
+    - Inmutable pattern:  all instance variables should be private and final to prevent them from being changed by a caller and the class must be markend as final.
+    - interfaces have static and default methods, as well as static final variables.
+    -  abstract and final can never be used together.
+    - A reference to an object requires an explicit cast if referenced with a subclass.
+If the cast is to a superclass reference, then an explicit cast is not required.
+    - Inheritance supports access to protected variables.
+    - Inheritance tends to use the is-a principle, whereas object composition relies on the has-a principle.
+    - Caching data or Manage write access to a log file are some common uses of the singleton pattern.
+    - interface can have public or default access.
+    -

     - Object composition tends to promote greater code reuse than inheritance.
     - Object composition requires a class variable to be declared public or accessible from a public method to be used by a class in a different package.
     - Caching data is one of the most common uses of the singleton pattern.

 =================================================== CH 3 =========================
     - An ArrayList can't contain primitives.